How to get from Donsol to Manila

 Step 2: Legazpi to Manila by Bus

-There are at least 6 bus trips operating daily from Legazpi to Manila, with departures both in the morning and at night.
+There are several bus trips operating daily from Legazpi to Manila, with departures both in the morning and at night.
 We suggest that you take an overnight bus to save on valuable daytime as well as a night on accommodation.

-All buses depart from Grand Central Terminal in Legazpi city centre, but they have several arrival points in Metro Manila.
+All buses depart from Grand Central Terminal in Legazpi city centre.

 Which bus to take from Legazpi to Manila?